cocos/cocos-docs/en/shader/legacy-shader/legacy-shader-func-struct.md

   #include <legacy/input-standard>
   vec4 vert () {
     StandardVertInput In;
     CCVertInput(In);
-    // ... 此时 ‘In.position’ 初始化完毕，并且可以在顶点着色器中使用
-  }
+    // ...
+Now the ‘In.position’ is completely initialized, and can be used in the vertext shader }
   ```